Topics Map > Student Academic Policies > Degrees

 - Undergraduate students may not take a graduate-level course for pass/fail if granted permission to take the course.

-For additional information, see graduate courses in the Undergraduate Catalog.
+For additional information, see graduate courses in the Guide.